isomerpages/moe-chuachukangsec/_events/2020/E open House.md

 ### FAQ

-For more information, click here
+For more information, click [here](/events/2020/faqs-for-e-open-house/).